In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Mimesis is not always innocent.
 For animals, it is often a matter of life and death, and for humans, it is equally about power.
 The power exercised over them allows people to become someone else.
 And vice versa, they can counter-power by trying to embody it.

-The lasting value of the theory, however, lies in the guidance it offers to end the scourge of violence and in its cues to establish a genuine and lasting peace.
+The lasting value of the theory, however, lies in the guidance it provides to end the scourge of violence.
+It also gives cues to establish a genuine and lasting peace.

 René Girard